eashworth/CV/README.md

 #### Determination, driven by curiosity

 When something piques my curiosity, I am driven to explore it and find a way forward.
-E.g., when my employer offered me a month’s sabbatical to work abroad, I qualified as a tree-climber, spent a year and a half teaching myself Russian, attended a conference with the vice-president of a Siberian national park and joined their expedition counting bears and climbing into eagle nests for a Russian TV documentary: https://www.youtube.com/watch?v=iJWTZRxjWoY
+E.g., when my employer offered me a month’s sabbatical to work abroad, I qualified as a tree-climber, spent a year and a half teaching myself Russian, attended a conference with the vice-president of a Siberian national park and joined their expedition counting bears and climbing into eagle nests for a [Russian TV documentary](https://www.youtube.com/watch?v=iJWTZRxjWoY).

 ## Education